 Getting all that you do out on paper helps us see how much you do and brings to light what needs attention.
 Now, next to each of the tasks you listed answer the following two questions:

 - Does this have to be done at all?

 - Does this have to be done by me?

 The first question helps weed out any tasks you are doing out of habit, or routine that simply are not essential anymore.
-I remember washing my kids sheets every day for years until I realized that as they get older, they do not dirty their sheets with the same frequency they did when they were younger.
+I remember washing my kids' sheets every day for years until I realized that as they get older, they do not dirty their sheets with the same frequency they did when they were younger.
 This example also applies to the second question.
-It occurred to me that my children now, 13 and 15 at that time could wash their own sheets.
+It occurred to me that my children, 13 and 15 at that time, could wash their own sheets.
 I did not have to be the one completing this task.